 The third stage of the SIER Hierarchy of Active Listening is to evaluate the messages you’ve received and interpreted.

 Again, it’s hugely important to wait until the person you are communicating with has finished their message before forming an opinion on any of the content.

 In many instances what happens in conversations is that as soon as one person decides they disagree with something being said (by evaluating it), they switch off from the remainder of the conversation or start to discuss that specific point.
 They don’t allow the person they are speaking with to complete their statement.
 This is counterproductive for effective listening and relationship building.

 Evaluation can be improved through practice, and through mindfully searching for areas of interest in the communication, as opposed to areas of disagreement.

-The last stage of the SIER model is to respond to the messages you’ve sensed, interpreted and evaluated.
+The last stage of the SIER Hierarchy of Active Listening is to respond to the messages you’ve sensed, interpreted and evaluated.

 By this stage you should have a clear view of what the person you’re communicating with has been aiming to communicate.
 You now need to respond to them.
 Your responses will take the form of both verbal and non-verbal communications.